Your Health Comes First

 Fast forward 10 years.

-I had started my coaching practice and was living one of my passion: helping people to live a fulfilling life and come out of the place they felt stuck.
+I had started my coaching practice and was living one of my passions: helping people live a fulfilling life and come out of the place they felt stuck.
 But then life sent me through a roller coaster of emotions in less than three and a half years: divorce, loss of my corporate job, my mother passing away from breast cancer, moving back to Switzerland after almost 20 years in Luxembourg, leaving all my friends behind, and finally, my father passing away from acute leukemia, only 10 months after my mother.
 Then…I was diagnosed in 2012 with breast cancer.

 My life came to a full stop.